 CBT for OCD in Cleveland

-Describes Obsessive-Compulsive Disorder (OCD) and the treatment, Exposure with Response Prevention (ERP), offered at the OCD & Anxiety Center of Cleveland.
+Describes Obsessive-Compulsive Disorder (OCD) and the treatment, Exposure with Response Prevention (ERP), offered in person or via secure video-conference at the OCD & Anxiety Center of Cleveland.
 Other related disorders include: panic disorder, phobia, Generalized Anxiety Disorder (GAD), social anxiety disorder/social phobia, agoraphobia, emetophobia (fear of vomiting), illness anxiety disorder, trichotillomania (hair pulling), & excoriation (skin-picking).

 What is Obsessive-Compulsive Disorder?